-The problem with growing plants traditionally on the ground is that they can be prone to pests, diseases, and damage due to pests or wild animals.
-However when you raise plants off the ground, you not only increase air circulation but you also decrease the odds of soil-transferred diseases and animals digging up your plants.
+The problem with growing plants traditionally on the ground is that they can be prone to pests, disease problems, and damage from pests or wild animals.
+However, when you raise vertical vegetable plants such as bush beans off the ground, by using items such as hanging planters.

 You Can Grow More Types of Plants

-This means you can have more variety in your garden despite having limited space to grow it.
+This means you can have more variety in your garden despite having a limited amount of space to grow it.

 You Can Have a Higher Crop Yield

 Espaliered fruit trees (crops that are grown on walls) tend to produce more fruit than by weight than traditionally grown ones.
 This is particularly true for apple and pear trees.
-Since branches are grown horizontally, fruiting spurs happen resulting in bigger yields.
+Since branches are grown horizontally, fruiting spurs happen to result in bigger yields.